Knowing When to Choose Assisted Living

 Decline in Health or Cognitive Abilities

 As we age we tend to see changes in health or increases in chronic conditions like osteoporosis and arthritis.
-As a result many family caregivers find themselves managing medications or performing medical tasks, such as injections, that they are not qualified or comfortable providing.
+As a result many family caregivers find themselves managing medications or performing medical tasks that they are not qualified or comfortable providing.
 Even mild cognitive impairment can have a drastic impact on our loved one’s daily life that may lead to skipping meals or improperly taking medications.

 Some older adults have a difficult time getting around, and simple tasks like getting out of bed or safely climbing the stairs become difficult or even impossible.
 This not only takes a toll on your loved one’s quality of life, it also increases stress for family caregivers who must now provide extra assistance.